syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Text-Formulas.md

-The `VALUETOTEXT` function returns text from any specified value.
-It passes text values unchanged and converts non-text values to text.
+The `VALUETOTEXT` function converts a value into a text format.